numist/Diffing-Explorations/Documents/Performance Analysis.md

 The Binary alphabet uses frequences of 50% `"0"` and 50% `"1"`.

 These are the worst results of the test suite.
-Compared to Myers, `club` struggles to show performance improvements when statistically the string is half matches, while producing diffs with significantly more changes especially in shuffled tests.
-It's basically too smart for its own good.
+Compared to Myers, `club` struggles to show performance improvements when statistically the string is half matches, while producing diffs with significantly more changes, especially in shuffled tests.
+Basically, it's too smart for its own good.

 The good news here is that the raw time numbers here are tiny, some of the recorded slowdown is timing variability, and `club`'s performance starts pulling ahead significantly as *n* grows beyond ~5000.